-The model shows significant skill in reproducing the observed year-to-year variability in the North Atlantic, the East and West Pacific and to a lesser degree the South Pacific.
-Because the total numbers of hurricanes in some basins are significantly different from the observations (Fig. 4), below we show the results of normalizing in each basin by a time-independent multiplicative factor (roughly 1.17, 1.25, 0.71 for the North Atlantic, the East and West Pacific respectively) so as to reproduce the observed number.
-Fig. 7 shows that the model does an excellent job of simulating the year to year variations in hurricane frequency in the North Atlantic.
+The model shows significant skill in reproducing the observed year-to-year variability in the North Atlantic, the east and west Pacific, and to a lesser degree the South Pacific.
+Because the total numbers of hurricanes in some basins are significantly different from the observations (Fig. 4), below we show the results of normalizing in each basin by a time-independent multiplicative factor (roughly 1.17, 1.25, and 0.71 for the North Atlantic, the east Pacific, and the west Pacific, respectively) so as to reproduce the observed number.
+Figure 7 shows that the model does an excellent job of simulating the year to year variations in hurricane frequency in the North Atlantic.
 The correlations for the individual runs of the model with observations are 0.7, 0.78, 0.68, and 0.55.
-The standard deviation across the model ensemble, computed for each year and then averaged over all years, is 1.7 hurricanes/yr.
-Garner et al. (2009) obtained a very similar estimate in the regional model utilized by K07, forced not only by the year-to-year variations in SST but also by relaxation of the largest scales in their regional domain towards observations.
+The standard deviation across the model ensemble, computed for each year and then averaged over all years, is 1.7 hurricanes per year.
+Garner et al. (2009) obtained a very similar estimate in the regional model utilized by K07, forced not only by the year-to-year variations in SST but also by relaxation of the largest scales in their regional domain toward observations.
 One would anticipate more variability in a global model in which the large-scale flow is unconstrained than in the regional model used by Garner et al. (2009).
-If both of these estimates are accurate, the implication would be that the large scale flow variability that is independent of SSTs generates relatively little of the variance in simulations of seasonal storm activity as compared to the noise resulting from small scales.
+If both of these estimates are accurate, the implication would be that the large-scale flow variability that is independent of SSTs generates relatively little of the variance in simulations of seasonal storm activity as compared to the noise resulting from small scales.